top of page

 • Research connections on LinkedIn.
 Other tools include relationship mapping tools like Commsor.

-• Ask a broad group of people for help: While you want to prioritize people you are close with (see below) it is a good strategy to ping 10-15 connections.
+• Ask a broad group of people for help: While you want to prioritize people you are close with it is a good strategy to ping 10-15 connections when you are trying to find a backdoor.
 Not only is this a way to find more connection paths but it is also an excuse to rekindle a relationship, even if they can’t make intro.
-Anyone you connect with can share you search to see if they know other companies on your target list.

 • Make it easy for your connections to help: Here are some ways that reduce the barriers for them to help you: